DaGuest/Nand/README.md

-#  Nand to Tetris assembler
+#  Nand to Tetris implementations

 This is my implementation of project 6 and 7 in the course Nand to Tetris part 1.